SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/setup.md

 ![Cyberduck Connection Settings](figs/cyberduck-connection-settings.png)

 Once you click connect, it might take a while to mount.
 Once it's mounted you should see be able to see the raspberry pi's home directory.
 To test the connection works, try drag-n-dropping an image into the home directory.
-You can double check this by running the `ls` command on the pi, which should show the file.
+This will copy the image from your local machine to the pi over SSH!
+You can double check this by running the `ls` command on the pi, which should show the images in the filesystem.

 # Next Steps